 Although one can already do quite a lot with the literal string regexps above, we've only scratched the surface of regular expression technology.
-In this and subsequent sections we will introduce regexp concepts (and associated metacharacter notations) that will allow a regexp to not just represent a single character sequence, but a whole class of them.
+In this and subsequent sections we will introduce regexp concepts (and associated metacharacter notations) that will allow a regexp to represent not just a single character sequence, but a whole class of them.